AbsaOSS/spline-spark-agent/README.md

 Data can be added to the following lineage entities: `executionPlan`, `executionEvent`, `operation`, `read` and `write`.

-Inside each entity two places can be used for user data: `labels` and `extra`.
+Inside each entity is dedicated map named `extra` that can store any additional user data.

+`executionPlan` and `executionEvent` have additional map `labels`.
 Labels are intended for identification and filtering on the server.
-Extra is for any other user defined data.

 Example usage: